PhyGDPO: Physics-Aware Groupwise Direct Preference Optimization for Physically Consistent Text-to-Video Generation: Related Work

 \subsection{Text-to-Video Generation Models}

-T2V generation~\cite{sora,omnipaint,ho2022imagen,magicvideo,svd,he2022latent,blattmann2023stable,davtyan2023efficient,jin2024pyramidal,ho2022video,i2vgen_xl,lavie} has witnessed significant progress.
+T2V generation~\cite{sora,omnipaint,ho2022imagen,magicvideo,svd,he2022latent,svd,flow_matching_1,pyramid_flow,ho2022video,i2vgen_xl,lavie} has witnessed significant progress.
 Many existing works follow DiT~\cite{dit} to adopt a Transformer~\cite{transformer} to predict the noise in diffusion~\cite{snapvideo,li2023videogen,vdt,ma2024latte,Lumina_t2x,moviegen,diffusiongs,gupta2024photorealistic,videopoet} or estimate the velocity field in flow matching~\cite{wan,pyramid_flow,flow_matching_1,gao2025seedance,omnivcus,editverse,zhang2025waver,wang2025universe,flashvideo,flow_matching_4,goku}.
 Although high visual quality is achieved, accurately modeling the underlying physics-related effects remains challenging.
 Two recent works, DiffPhy~\cite{diffphy} and PhyT2V~\cite{phyt2v}, adopt an LLM to extend the text prompt with explicit physics laws and phenomena, and then iteratively generates the video or finetunes a T2V model with extended prompts.
-Yet, these prompt extension-based methods are easily misled by the mistakes of LLM and struggle to learn the implicit physics.
-Different from these works, we aim to explore the physics reasoning potential of the T2V model itself.
+Yet, these prompt extension-based methods are easily misled by the mistakes of LLM and struggle to learn implicit physics.
+We aim to fill this gap.